turbot/steampipe-plugin-github/docs/tables/github_blob.md

 description: "Allows users to query GitHub Repositories, specifically the blob content."
 ---

-# Table: github_tree - Query GitHub Repositories using SQL
+# Table: github_blob - Query GitHub Repositories using SQL

 GitHub Repositories are a fundamental resource in GitHub.
 They allow users to host and manage their codebase, track changes, and collaborate with other users.
 Each repository contains a tree structure that represents the file and directory hierarchy.